-- (f) As of April 6, 2021 (being the last practicable date before circulation of this Notice), the Company's issued ordinary share capital consisted of 932,884,206 ordinary shares, carrying one vote each.
-Therefore, the total voting rights in the Company as of that date are 932,884,206. - (g) Under s527 Companies Act 2006, members meeting the threshold requirement set out in that section have the right to require the Company to publish on a website a statement setting out any matter relating to: (i) the audit of the Company's accounts (including the auditor's report and the conduct of the audit) that are to be laid before the AGM; or (ii) any circumstance connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual accounts and reports were laid in accordance with s437 Companies Act 2006.
-The Company may not require the shareholders requesting any such website publication to pay its expenses in complying with ss527 or 528 Companies Act 2006, it must forward the statement to the Company's auditor not later than the time when it makes the statement available on the website.
+- (f) As of April 19, 2022 (being the last practicable date before circulation of this Notice), the Company's issued ordinary share capital consisted of 941,191,902 ordinary shares, carrying one vote each.
+Therefore, the total voting rights in the Company as of that date are 941,191,902. - (g) Under s527 Companies Act 2006, members meeting the threshold requirement set out in that section have the right to require the Company to publish on a website a statement setting out any matter relating to: (i) the audit of the Company's accounts (including the auditor's report and the conduct of the audit) that are to be laid before the AGM; or (ii) any circumstance connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual accounts and reports were laid in accordance with s437 Companies Act 2006.
+The Company may not require the shareholders requesting any such website publication to pay its expenses in complying with ss527 or 528 Companies Act 2006.
+Where the Company is required to place a statement on a website under s527 Companies Act 2006, it must forward the statement to the Company's auditor not later than the time when it makes the statement available on the website.
 The business which may be dealt with at the AGM includes any statement that the Company has been required, under s527 Companies Act 2006, to publish on a website. - (h) Except as set out in the notes to this Notice, any communication with the Company in relation to the AGM, including in relation to proxies, should be sent to the Company's Registrar, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, England.
 No other means of communication will be accepted.
-In particular, you may not use any electronic address provided either in this notice or in any related documents to communicate with the Company for any purpose other than those expressly stated. - (i) Copies of the employment agreement for our executive director and of the letters of appointment for our non-executive directors will be available for inspection at the registered office of the Company during normal business hours on any week day (public holidays excepted) from the date of this Notice of AGM until the date of the AGM, and at the place of the AGM for one hour before the meeting and at the meeting itself. - (j) As a result of measures to address the spread of COVID 19 prohibiting gatherings consisting of two or more people in any indoor space, other than the presence of two persons to be arranged by the Company at the AGM and notwithstanding the foregoing Notes, members are not expected to be allowed to attend the AGM in person.
-Members' attention is drawn to the letter from the Chairman of the Company dated April 8, 2021.
+In particular, you may not use any electronic address provided either in this notice or in any related documents to communicate with the Company for any purpose other than those expressly stated. - (i) Copies of the employment agreement for our executive director and of the letters of appointment for our non-executive directors will be available for inspection at the registered office of the Company during normal business hours on any week day (public holidays excepted) from the date of this Notice of AGM until the date of the AGM, and at the place of the AGM for one hour before the meeting and at the meeting itself.